-Passive truth telling, on the other hand, forces betrayed partners to do the work.
-If a cheater is doing or has done something that his or her partner might be upset about, the cheater waits to be asked about it.
-Then, the cheater tells the truth about what was asked, but doesn’t volunteer other pertinent information.
-Instead, the cheater withholds this other information until he or she is not a liar because they answered their partner’s questions truthfully.
-However, failing to disclose is just another form of lying.
-For this reason, passive truth telling does not help to rebuild relationship trust.
+Passive truth telling, on the other hand, forces the betrayed partner to do the work.
+With passive truth telling, even if the betrayed partner already knows or suspects the cheater has done something, the cheater waits until he or she is asked about it.
+And when that happens, the cheater tells the truth about what was asked but doesn’t volunteer any other pertinent information.
+Instead, the cheater withholds this other information, telling himself or herself that what his or her partner doesn’t know can’t cause pain.
+The cheater might also try to convince himself or herself that he or she is not a liar because all questions were answered truthfully.
+However, failing to voluntarily disclose important information is just another form of lying.
+That’s how betrayed partners see things, anyway.